-The resulting artwork is installed on the waters of the Río de la Plata, in front of the lookout where the Monument to the Victims of State Terrorism ends, its back to the spectator, who has to activate the memory of his/her own “desaparecidos” in order to reconstruct his face.
+This attempt at reconstructing an image was done through exercising collective memory building.
+Pablo’s relatives, friends, and 13-year-old children took part in the said process.
+The resulting artwork was installed in front of the lookout where the Monument to the Victims of State Terrorism ends, its back to the spectator, so that he/she has to activate the memory of his/her own “desaparecidos” in order to reconstruct his face.
 The sculpture’s polished surface reflects its surroundings and makes the image more or less visible in the landscape depending on the weather conditions and the moment of the day.

 Reconstruction of the Portrait of Pablo Míguez

-Water reflections from the Río de la Plata on mirror polished stainless steel
+Water reflections from the Río de la Plata on mirror-polished stainless steel

 Measurements for the figure: 170 x 50 x 70 cm